EnginnTechnologies/enginn-rb/README.md

 character.save!

 # Create a new character
-character = Enginn::Character.new(client, project, name: 'Raph', gender: 'male', ...)
+character = Enginn::Character.new(project, name: 'Raph', gender: 'male', ...)
 character.save!

 # Destroy a character